DOWNLOAD OUR PRESCHOOL READINESS GUIDE

 CLICK TO VIEW OUR LATEST ALBUMS:

-Thanksgiving with Senior Buddies
+Storytime with Senior Buddies

-NEW!
-For 2019-20: North Cross School is excited to announce the addition of the Junior Kindergarten-5 section to its Early Childhood Program.
+North Cross School is excited to announce the recent addition of the Junior Kindergarten-5 section to its Early Childhood Program.
 This class, designed for students who may be of age for Kindergarten but who would benefit from an extra year to transition into a Kindergarten setting.
 This small class (about 10 students) provides students with a differentiated experience and learning objectives tailored to their specific needs.
 Focus will be on the consolidation of basic language and mathematical skills, oral speaking and communication skills, and problem-solving skills.
 Students will also benefit from larger group interactions involving the JK-4 classes during recess and special areas.
 The students will explore cross-curricular monthly themes and travel on at least two field trips.
 Additionally, there is a strong emphasis on character education, which provides students with extra time and support to develop social awareness and self-confidence.
 Unlike JK-4, there is no nap time, but an enrichment period instead.

 Watch an EdWeek video on the benefits and reservations of holding off on your child's Kindergarten enrollment an extra year.
 Luckily, because our Lower School class sizes are so small, the drawbacks brought up in the EdWeek video don't play themselves out at North Cross where children receive individualized, challenging instruction from their teachers.